scruwys/and-the-award-goes-to/README.md

 Prior to building the model, the raw extracted data was transformed into a workable format.
 For more details on that process, please refer to this [Jupyter notebook](https://github.com/scruwys/and-the-award-goes-to/blob/master/notebooks/prepare_data.ipynb).

-## Descriptive Analysis
+## Analysis of Oscar-nominated Films

-TODO: Provide a more in-depth analysis of dataset.

-For more insights and analyses, check out the [Jupyter notebook](https://github.com/scruwys/and-the-award-goes-to/blob/master/notebooks/analysis.ipynb).
+This [Jupyter notebook](https://github.com/scruwys/and-the-award-goes-to/blob/master/notebooks/analysis.ipynb) contains a preliminary exploratory analysis of the extracted data.
+Will add more to this over the next few weeks.

 ## Learning Algorithms Used